centre-for-humanities-computing/text_to_x/README.md

 pip3 install --force-reinstall --no-deps  git+https://github.com/centre-for-humanities-computing/text_to_x
 ```

+Please note that polyglot is required for language detection, but have been removed from dependencies multiple installation issues.
+We thus leave the installation of polyglot to the user and refer question regarding the installation to the polyglot forum. text_to_x works without polyglot as long as language is specified.

 ---
 ## 📖 Tokenization and token tagging
 Tokenization and token tagging utilized stanza, flair and keras for tokenization, lemmatization, pos-tagging, dependency parsing and NER-tagging.